-3) Explain the relationship between nucleic acids and proteins.
+4) Explain the relationship between nucleic acids and proteins.
 How would a change to the DNA ultimately affect proteins?

 Answer: DNA is a nucleic acid that codes for specific amino acids that make up the proteins in the cell and in living organisms.
 The exact amino acid sequence is vital in producing a functional protein.
-Because the code is in the DNA and the DNA is in the nucleus, the DNA must be transcribed into RNA molecules that are translated into the specific amino acid sequence.
-A mutation occurs if the DNA has alterations in the code or if there is a mistake in the transcriptions or translation process.
 A change to the DNA would ultimately change the sequence of amino acids in a protein.